bdnorris/DES-340/projects/project03.md

 *   Applying the design of typographic hierarchies for the screen to some more specific content.
 *   Create examples for discussion on what constitutes good/better user interface design patterns.

+[GoodUI.org](https://www.goodui.org) is a consultancy that utilizes A/B tests and analyzes the results to give data-driven advice to companies who are selling on the web.
+What this means for you is it has some good ideas about what kind of patterns improve user experience, user engagement and ultimately the financial success for the websites using these patterns.
+We're going to look at a few and develop designs around them.

 1. Go to [goodui.org](https://www.goodui.org) and look at ideas...
     <!-- - [#2 Try Giving a Gift instead of closing a sale right away.](https://www.goodui.org/#2),  -->
     - [#7 Try Recommending instead of showing equal choices.](https://www.goodui.org/#7),